A local lemma via entropy compression: The entropy-compression setting

-\\{\bf Remark 2}.
-The EC-algorithm still finds an evaluation of the variables $\V$ such that none of the events in the family $\cal A$ occur even if we only demand $k$ to be greater or equal (instead of strictly greater) than the l.h.s. of (\ref{condentr}), but in this case we have no control on the expected running time. \vv{ .2cm}
+\vv \\{\bf Remark}.
+The random EC-algorithm still finds a coloring avoiding all flaws in the family $\fa_\A$ even if we only demand $k$ to be greater or equal (instead of strictly greater) than the l.h.s. of (\ref{condentr}), but in this case we have no control on the expected running time.